matthiasportius/web_scraping/README.md

     PostgreSQL: good for complex queries/operations (supports multiple concurrent writers), highly customizable, best for data analysis applications (read + write is fast)
     SQLite: good for small amount of data, lightweight --> use SQLite for a start, then switch to Postgres

+Selenium vs requests:
+As Selenium is a automated browser and Python Requests is a simple HTTP client, Selenium is the better option if you are scraping dynamic pages that require the page to be client side rendered before showing all the data.
+This is typical for websites that use modern web frameworks like AngularJS, ReactJS, VueJS, etc. requests for: scraping at large scale/fast, scraping API endpoints selenium for: rendering dynamic pages, when lot of interaction (click, scroll,...) with website is necessary, automated bots that work behind logins, screenshots of pages, heavily protected websites